Rachael has PTSD from being bullied herself. She likes certain anime because they offer some emotional solace and show great friendships.

 So check this guy out if you want deep, detailed criticism of anime.

 Another YouTuber I like for their thorough and deep analytical criticism.
-Otaku Gonzo Journalism is also known as Digibro.
-Otaku Gonzo Journalism is his primary channel for media criticism.
-Digibro has a great sense of humor, but I also like his talent for anime criticism.
+Otaku Gonzo Journalism was first known as Digibro.
+Otaku Gonzo Journalism was his primary channel for media criticism.
+Now, it's called Diginée.
+He has a great sense of humor, but I also like his talent for anime criticism.
 Pictured above is his funny "The Pleeb & The Weeb" show, which is just two guys sitting around discussing specific anime series.
+The joke being that one is supposedly the newbie to anime, or "pleeb" and the "weeb", Digibro, is the expert in anime.

-I started following him back during the "brony era" of the internet, when he was called "Digibrony" and did a bunch of videos on My Little Pony.
+I started following him back during the "brony era", when he was called "Digibrony" and did a bunch of videos on My Little Pony.
 Somehow that channel got taken down, or had some issues.
-I didn't care enough to investigate, YouTube is basically Cthulu, and channels mysteriously die all the time.
+YouTube is basically Cthulu, and channels mysteriously die all the time.
 Anyway, now he's going by just "Digibro" and doing anime stuff.
-Which is fine.
-To be honest, the MLP:FiM thing is kind of dead by now.
-It had a good run, but it's over.
+Which is fine, and we should just let My Little Pony: Friendship is Magic be over.
 Let's not let it become The Simpsons or Futurama, overstaying its welcome.

 Digibro is passionate about quality in anime, and he regularly produces content.
 He's also a collaborator, often doing videos with others.
-That's cool because adding perspectives adds variety.
+That's cool because adding perspectives adds variety to his show.

 If you're interested in great anime analysis, the kind of content that kicks the asses of the WatchMojos and Buzzfeeds of this world, I certainly recommend the above YouTube channels.
 They offer depth, actual research, humor, and entertainment value.
 I use these channels to keep up with anime trends and current anime shows.
 I appreciate the value of their content, even if I disagree with them sometimes.
 For example, Digibro hates Re:Zero and I loved it.
 So, check these guys out, and have fun trip into the dank underground world of anime reviewers.
 Enjoy your trek into my personal abyss!